fagg/matlab-functions-af/README.md

 Can I borrow/steal/use these?
 -----------------------------

 Yep.
-Unless otherwise stated, do whatever the you like with them.
+Unless otherwise stated, do whatever you like with them.
 On one condition: I make no guarantees of support, I'm not liable if you break something and I won't hold your hand.